ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ### To cite this work or code
 Howe AC, N Stopnisek, SK Dooley, FM Yang, KL Grady and A Shade.
 2021.
-Genome-centric analyses of seasonal phyllosphere microbiome activities in perennial crops.  bioRXiv.
+Genome-centric analyses of seasonal phyllosphere microbiome activities in perennial crops.  bioRXiv. doi: https://doi.org/10.1101/2021.04.20.440608

 ### Abstract